Homepage

 You've got big dreams for your future, and Oregon State University can help put that future within your reach.
 The Office of Financial Aid welcomes the opportunity to help you make your dreams for a quality education come true.

-We're here to help you navigate the cost of your education
+Navigate the cost of your education

 We recognize that college is a big investment for you and your family.
 Take advantage of our resources to help navigate the cost of your education.
 We have detailed cost estimates, a net price calculator, budget worksheets, housing and dining options, and debt management solutions.
 If you have emergency needs please contact our office.